traegerton-ai/Analyzes-emergent-interaction-effects-in-real-human-AI-dialogues/observations/2026_01_30_Implicit_Paralinguistic_Modulation_in_Text_Basd_AI_Interaction.md

 >- symbolic markers (e.g., icons, emojis, structural delimiters),
 >- reader-guiding layout elements.

-No changes were made to argumentation, intent declaration, or semantic density.
+**No changes were made to argumentation, intent declaration, or semantic density.**

+---

 ## Result
 Under structurally and symbolically enriched presentation, the same content no longer triggered